thruthesky/backend/README.md

 You can do a deep validation aside from route's variables and basic route variable checking.

 The `validator` property of router is anonymous function that will return OK when everything is okay.
-Or it should return error response.
+Or it should return error.

+* `validator` cannot return error response.
+It can only return ERROR CODE or ERROR ARRAY

+Example of validator )
 ````
 add_route('register', [
     'path' => "\\model\\user\\user_interface",